Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 ```

 ### DONE!!
-You can checkout example of this example app here. (todo: add example link)
+You can checkout example of this example app here.[the source code of this is example on Github](https://github.com/himanshuchawla009/openlogin-web-example).